robotpy/robotpy-docs/index.rst

           date due to significant changes in RobotPy this year.
 We'll try to update the docs soon.

+          See the :ref:`2020 Notes <2020_notes>` for important information about RobotPy in 2020.

 .. note:: RobotPy is a community project and the tools we create are not
           officially supported by FIRST.
 Please see the :ref:`FAQ <faq>` for more information.